venkatesh661/JavaScript--Todolist/README.md

 ## Features

 - Create(Add) and deklete tasks
-- Each Task have checkbox, checked tasks will be considered completed, tasks that are not checked will be considered pending
+- Each Task have mark as complete , when we hit ont hat button then it should  mark as completed, tasks that are not checked will be considered pending
 - User can clear all tasks
 - User can switch status button freely to view task status
-- Tasks are divided into many categories like Add Task Completed, Edit Delete, DeleteAll -In this one users can search the task that he wants
+- Tasks are divided into many categories like Add Task Completed, Edit Delete, DeleteAll , Mark as Complete , Make as Important.
+-In this one users can search the task that he wants
 - Tasks and projects are managed with `localStorage`